Bandon School District focuses on a culture of kindness

-BANDON — October is National Bullying Prevention Month, but at the Bandon School District it is just like any other month in the year.
+BANDON — October was National Bullying Prevention Month, but at the Bandon School District it was just like any other month in the year.

 “When children are aggressive against other people, it is an unmet social emotional need,” explained Becky Armistead, principal at Ocean Crest Elementary and special education director for Bandon School District.

 Bandon Schools Superintendent Doug Ardiana talks with student C.J.
-Kilcoyne as he walks to the cafeteria for breakfast Wednesday morning.
-Ardi…
+Kilcoyne as he walks to the cafeteria for breakfast on a recent morning.
+Ar…

 Since arriving at the BSD five years ago, Armistead helped implement educational elements to help students cope with complex emotions that might be the root cause of bullying.